All Products

 Prerequisites

-• An RDS instance that supports native replication is required.
-You can either create a new one or upgrade an existing one.
-The instance must meet the following conditions, which you can view on the Basic Information page for the instance:
+• An RDS for MySQL instance with native replication enabled.
+Create a new instance or upgrade an existing one.
+The instance must meet all of the following conditions, which you can verify on the Basic Information page:

 • Product series: Basic Edition

-To use a Serverless native replication instance, you must first create a pay-as-you-go instance, enable native replication, and then change the billing method to Serverless.
+Note To use a Serverless native replication instance, first create a pay-as-you-go instance and enable native replication, then change the billing method to Serverless.

 Important

-ApsaraDB RDS native replication is currently available only in the regions listed above.
-Support for other regions is being rolled out.
-If you need this feature in other regions, please submit a ticket.
+Native replication is currently available only in the five regions listed above.
+If you need this feature in a region not yet supported, submit a ticket.

-• You have created a privileged account for the RDS for MySQL instance.
+• A privileged account on the RDS for MySQL instance.

-• You have established a network connection between the self-managed MySQL database and the RDS for MySQL instance.
-For more information, see Network configurations.
+• A network connection between your self-managed MySQL database and the RDS for MySQL instance.
+See Network configurations.

-1. Perform a full backup of the self-managed MySQL database.
+1. Take a full backup of the self-managed MySQL database.

-Solution 1: XtraBackup stream backup, Object Storage Service, and data import to a native replication instance
+Solution 1: XtraBackup stream backup and OSS import

 Advantages